CongducPham/PRIMA-Intel-IrriS/Arduino/README.md

 - SNR > 3: good radio quality, we can expect 100% packet reception
 - SNR > 6: very good radio quality, we can expect 100% packet reception

-**IMPORTANT NOTICE: it is possible that the gateway receives the uplink transmission but the field tester device can not receive the acknowledgement.
-Therefore, in case you don't see any acknowledgment on the field tester, always check on the WaziGate.**
+**IMPORTANT NOTICE: it is possible that the gateway receives the uplink transmission but the Field Testerdevice can not receive the acknowledgement.
+Therefore, in case you don't see any acknowledgment on the Field Tester, always check on the WaziGate.**

 If the radio signal is weak, you can improve it with several actions: